Nathanilo/nathanilo/README.md

 - 😄 Pronouns: He/Him/His
 - 🔭 Currently Building: FinTech and Web3-based Applications
 - 🌱 Currently Learning: Web3 and DApps
-- 👥 Open to:Collaborating on interesting projects and contributing to Open Source
+- 👥 Open to: Collaborating on projects and contributing to Open Source
 - ⚡ I play chess ♘ too sometimes when I'm not coding.
 Feel free to send me a challenge on <a href="https://lichess.org/@/B00gieman">Lichess</a> or <a href="https://www.chess.com/member/nathanilo">Chess.com</a>

 ## 🛠️ Tech Stack